bromodachi/degica/server/README.md

 # Note
 This was primarily worked only on a Sunday and Tuesday night(2 days) on both the frontend and backend.
 I had to take some shortcuts and write code that's not really pretty.
 They may be some oversights or bugs in the application.
-Also please note that I'm primarily a backend developer so frontend is not my strong point
+Also please note that I'm primarily a backend developer so frontend is not my strong point but willing to re-learn it again.

 The following assumptions are made:
 - We are only supporting JPY, KRW, and USD.